-Solo travel can be daunting, but it doesn’t have to be boring!
-Whether you’re on a business trip, student exchange, or a lone adventure, Cape Town has plenty to keep you busy.
+Solo travel can be daunting for some, but it doesn’t have to be boring!
+Whether you’re embarking on a work assignment, participating in a student exchange program, or venturing on a backpacking journey, Cape Town has plenty to keep you busy.

-The Iziko Museum Mile is located in the City Bowl, and it’s a fantastic way to spend the day.
 If you’re interested in the social and political history of South Africa, visit the Castle of Good Hope, Groot Constantia, the Slave Lodge, or the District Six Museum.
-You could also pay a visit to the Planetarium or explore the natural history in the South African Museum.
+You could also pay a visit to the Planetarium or explore the natural history of the South African Museum.

 See some art

-Cape Town’s art scene is thriving, and you could spend an entire day just exploring the hundreds of gallery spaces in the Zeitz MOCAA.
-There are many other great art galleries, so if you’re interested in art you’ll be spoilt for choice.
+Cape Town’s art scene is thriving, and you could spend an entire day just exploring the variety of gallery spaces in the Zeitz MOCAA.
+There are many other great art galleries around, so if you’re interested in art you’ll be spoilt for choice.

 Dine at a counter

-Many of Cape Town’s restaurants have bar counters to dine at, which is far better than a table for one.
+Many of Cape Town’s casual restaurants have bar counters to dine at, which is far better than a table for one.
 You might even make friends with your fellow counter-diners.
 Whatever the budget you’ve set, you’ll be able to find great food served at a counter.
-The Pot Luck Club and Chef’s Warehouse are among the best fine-dining restaurants in the city, and both have counters with a view of the kitchen, so you get to see the food prepped and artfully plated.
-On Bree Street, Long Street, and Kloof Street, you’ll find a number of casual dining options with counters overlooking the street, which make for great people-watching.
+On Bree Street, Long Street, and Kloof Street, you’ll find several casual dining options with counters overlooking the street, which make for great people-watching.

 Tour the city

-The City Sightseeing bus is a fantastic way to take in the city, and it’s perfect when you’re alone for a number of reasons.
+The City Sightseeing bus (Red bus) is a fantastic way to take in the city, and it’s perfect when you’re alone for several reasons.
 They have audio commentary on board, so you can just plug in your earphones and listen.
-It’s also where you’ll meet many other visitors to the city, and is a great chance to find someone to tag along with to check out the attractions along the way.
+It’s also where you’ll meet many other visitors to the city and is a great chance to find someone to tag along with to check out the attractions along the way.